By CHEN YIH WEN and MYRRA BAITY

 When R.AGE called a number of private clinics and hospitals to enquire about the procedure, the tools mentioned covered the gamut from needles and scissors, to a “special scalpel”.

-The only consistency found across all these answers were that they all prefered to circumcise babies aged under six months – but even then, it wasn’t a rule.
+The only consistency found across all these answers were that they all preferred to circumcise babies while they were still under six months old.

 “It will make the procedure safer,” she said.
-“Without it, people will be using all sorts of different tools – it will be difficult to control how much is cut, and that might cause more injury, and result in complications.”
+“Without it, people will be using all sorts of different tools – it will be difficult to control how much is cut, and that might cause more injury.”